freescarab117/EconomyPlus/README.md

 | /takemoney | `<player> <amount>` | Take Money from a Player! |
 | /topmoney | NA | See the TopMoney Stats! |

+# Download
+Want to download the latest phar?
+Get it from here https://gitlab.com/Pogogo007/EconomyPlus/pipelines
 #Shops

 ##Sell Shop